Assignment 1

 Here's an image on which Histogram Equalization does a lousy job:

-Identification Parade: Who's this stealthily sneaking into the SPANN lab at night, harbouring
+Identification Parade: Who's this stealthily sneaking into the SPANN lab

 the darkest of thoughts ?
 Use Histogram Equalization to find out!